 Giuliani presses Trump election challenge case in fiery news conference with legal team

-Rudy Giuliani on aggressively made the case for the Trump campaign's legal challenges
+Rudy Giuliani aggressively made the case for the Trump campaign's legal challenges

 President Trump's personal attorney Rudy Giuliani on Thursday aggressively made the case for the Trump campaign's legal challenge of the 2020 election results, alleging in a firery news conference that there was a "centralized" plan to carry out voter fraud around the country.